Expert Advice On Improving Your Home

 Check Credentials

-Choose an HVAC company with well-trained technicians who have appropriate licensing and experience.
-HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
-Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+When looking for an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
+HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

-In North Carolina, HVAC contractors are required to be licensed by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
+HVAC contractors in North Carolina must be licensed by the State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
 Not all individuals who work for a licensed firm need to be individually licensed; however, all work must be supervised by a licensed contractor.
-Contractors may hold multiple different licenses for different kinds of jobs.
-Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision as well.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+Contractors may hold multiple different licenses for different jobs.
+Reviewing feedback on Yelp, Google Reviews, the Better Business Bureau (BBB), and similar sites can aid your decision as well.
+Choose a provider with stellar reviews and reports of positive customer experiences.

 Understand Work Details

-Always make sure you know what a company’s process looks like.
-When getting HVAC repairs, ask your provider to explain which parts require replacement and why.
-Confirm that your technician will clean and test your system at the end of the job to verify proper operation.
-When replacing your HVAC system, ask your installation company to provide details on the new estimated installation time, energy efficiency, features, model, and brand.
+Always make sure you know the details of any project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the system after repairs are finished to ensure that it’s working properly.
+When replacing your HVAC, ask your installation company to provide details on the new features, estimated installation time, model, brand, and energy efficiency.
 Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties